smblasik/Python_Excercises/README.md

 # Python Exercises

-These python exercises a number of traiing classes I have taken.
-They represent various python subjects from loops to data science.
+These python exercises a number of training classes I have taken.
+They encompass various python subjects from loops to data science.